 - Reduce expense fraud and errors in expense reports

 - Simplify reporting and increase visibility into spending patterns

 all resulting in a huge decrease in costs and a great return on investment (ROI).

 To automate your expense management in a successful manner, however, it is important to make sure you choose the right TEM tool and implement it correctly.
-High adoption rates amongst your employees are crucial to reduce the time traveling employees, approvers and accounting/finance departments spend on expenses and to maximize your return on investment.
+High adoption rates amongst your employees are crucial to reduce the time-travelling employees, approvers and accounting/finance departments spend on expenses and to maximize your return on investment.
 This article will guide you and your company successfully through choosing and implementing the perfect tool to automate your expense management.
 We identified five key steps: